Shelby219/Your-Thrift-Co./README.md

 - **Amazon Web Services:** This Ruby Gem was installed to be able to manage image uploading on the application via Amazon Web Services.
 This function is used for item listing creation and also for Users being able to upload an Avatar.

 - **Stripe:** This Ruby Gem was installed to allow and manage payments for items listed.
 Stripe API provides secure payment services which are handle outside of the application.
 Not done in this assignment, however Stripe does allow for management of funds within a Stripe account, so when a User purchases an item, Stripe would allow the ability to forward those funds to the seller.

-- **Pg_search:** This Ruby Gem was installed to enable a search function for items listing, searches will produce results based on title, description, colour, material and size.

 -----
 ## Describe your projects models in terms of the relationships (active record associations) they have with each other